ComScore

 5. Wispy Bangs

-From Olivia Newton John to Elizabeth Olsen, it’s easy to see why we would consider getting some wispy bangs when craving a subtle change.
+The top '70s hairstyle with bangs has to be this chic look.
+From Olivia Newton John to Elizabeth Olsen, it’s easy to see why some would consider getting some wispy bangs when craving a subtle change.
 They bring a touch of softness to your overall look without being too much.

 haircuts for gray hair bixie jane fonda